labwc/labwc/CONTRIBUTING.md

 because it makes reading/maintaining the code and spotting problems much easier.

-If you are new to this style and want to get going quickly, either just imitate the style around you, or read the summary below and use [checkpatch.pl] to run some formatting checks.
+If you are new to this style and want to get going quickly, either just imitate the style around you, or read the summary below and use `./scripts/check` to run some formatting checks.

 ## Linux Kernel Style Basics